Jordo-o/unifi-drive-unas-baremetal/README.md

 > [!WARNING]
 > Maintain regular backups of the host running Protect and its data and always make backups before updating.

-Use `docker compose pull` followed by `docker compose up -d`.
-Protect should take care of migrating itself to a new version automatically (cameras firmware will also auto-update).
+Drive should take care of migrating itself to a new version automatically.
-**Never downgrade versions as this may break Protect.**
+**Never downgrade versions as this may break Drive.**

-When Protect updates to a new version, this could introduce new firmware for the cameras, which will start updating.
-The camera firmware update could potentially make the camera no longer work with previous versions of Protect.
-Generally, camera firmware is stable, but should issues occur please note that downgrading camera firmware is very hard or not possible sometimes.

 ### Config